Sixty-miler: Bad weather and heavy seas

 The prevailing weather and sea conditions were a contributing factor in numerous losses and, in some cases, the main reason for the loss of lives and ships.
 The violent storms known as 'black nor'easters' were particularly dangerous to sailing vessels.
 Storms known as 'east-coast lows' were a danger to ships, even well away from the coastline.
-Even in relatively benign conditions, a sudden wind changes or an unexpected large wave could place the little ships in jeopardy.
+Even in relatively benign conditions, a sudden wind change or an unexpected large wave could place the little ships in jeopardy.

 Caroline, a coastal cargo schooner of only 127 tons, was carrying coal from Newcastle to Sydney, when last seen near Broken Bay, during a gale in July 1860.
 She disappeared suddenly, and was presumed to have gone down.
 The lives of all on board were lost, including the captain-owner's wife and child, who were passengers.

 In July 1877, the paddle steamer, Yarra Yarra, left Newcastle, with 500 tons of coal bound for Sydney.
 The weather deteriorated and she was forced to return to Newcastle early next morning.
 By then, the harbour was no longer safe; huge waves were breaking across the entire entrance.
 Near to the notorious Oyster Bank, just north of the river mouth, she appeared to lose steerage and turned broadside to the waves, after which a tremendous wave struck, carrying away the foremast.
 Yarra Yarra heeled over and sank by the stern.
 Her crew of eighteen all died.

 Woniora had been the first steamship to carry coal from Hexham, in 1862.
 She foundered off the entrance to Botany Bay, en route from Bulli to Sydney on 28 October 1882, with only one survivor.
 A Court of Marine inquiry found the likely reason was her carrying more coal and going too fast than was appropriate for the stormy conditions.

 In January 1898, a brig, Minora, carrying coal from Newcastle to Sydney had foundered off Broken Bay, after unexpectedly shipping two large waves.
 The ship sank in less than five minutes, leaving no time to launch the boats.
 Nonetheless, all her crew of seven survived the sinking, by clinging to wreckage, but were not rescued by a passing steamer, Tangier, during the night, and subsequently all but one died.
 Her captain, William Gallant, was the sole survivor; he was in the water for nearly 24-hours before being rescued.
-Under the command of the same captain, the ship that replaced Minora on the Newcastle-Sydney run, the schooner May Byrnes, was caught by a sudden change of wind direction, while entering Port Jackson, and was wrecked on North Head, in February 1901; all her crew survived.